Hey there . . .

 Cue the next ten years of intense self-directed study.
 I read countless articles and books on the craft of writing, attended workshop and conferences, enrolled in courses, entered competitions and devoured judges' feedback.
 I attempted to write the manuscript three times, but each iteration just wasn't living up to vision I had for it, the story that I knew was in my heart.
 I put it aside and wrote other things — short stories, a novella, other manuscripts.
 I even smashed out the first draft of one story (60k words) in nineteen days!
 But nothing spoke to me as profoundly as my Nannup-inspired story.

 I went on to commission manuscripts for a UK-based publisher and worked with the authors I signed to develop their stories and bring them to a publishable standard.
 I learned how to combine all the elements of storytelling I'd studied over the years to produce a story with depth and meaning.
 A story with heart.
 And I used this knowledge to finally bring my vision to life.
-This story, percolating in my mind for a decade, became Home to the Heart Country, my debut novel, which will be published in December 2025 by HQ Fiction, a division of HarperCollins Australia.
+This story, percolating in my mind for a decade, became Home to the Heart Country, my debut novel, published by HarperCollins HQ and named one of 2025's most anticipated books by Apple Books and the AU Review.

 Thanks for reading,